 It’s important to point out that annual seasonality has always been an optional refinement to SMI’s strategies.
 Most SMI readers have not utilized annual seasonality in building their long-term investment plans.

-Given that, even those who want to apply annual seasonality as part of their investing plan would have a compelling case to only alter their base asset allocation during the unfavorable period of each mid-term election year (and possibly the following favorable period — see the charts in the previous link which show this quite vividly).
+Given that, even those who want to apply annual seasonality as part of their investing plan would have a compelling case to alter their base asset allocation only during the unfavorable period of each mid-term election year (and possibly the following favorable period — see the charts in the previous link which show this quite vividly).

 The second significant development and reason to question the value of continuing to apply annual seasonality signals stems from our Dynamic Asset Allocation research.
 DAA already has a timing element built into it that triggers changes between six asset classes at any time during the year, irrespective of the annual seasonality cycle.
 Put bluntly, DAA has done a much better job of determining when to increase and decrease a portfolio's allocation to stocks than annual seasonality has.